governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-data.md

   style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
 />

+## Page 1 as a data-domain table of contents

+The data diagram is compact, but it still gives a usable first-pass **table of contents** for the data domain.

+An exhaustive first-pass TOC from the page is:

+1. **Data**
+2. **Data Members**
+3. **Data Member Relationship Type**
+4. **Data Attributes**
+5. **Data Attribute Types**
+6. **Member Attributes**

+The page also includes important framing cues:

+- **L2**
+- **Data**
+- **Application**
+- **Infrastructure**

+Those cues matter because they suggest the data page is already being read at a particular abstraction level and in relation to both the application handling layer and the infrastructure/storage context around it.
+So even in compact form, the diagram is not only naming data concepts in isolation.
+It is hinting at how data semantics sit inside a wider representational and technical chain.

 ## The data domain at a high level

 At a high level, the data model should help explain: